Logo

 Changpeng Zhao: Building a Global Crypto Exchange

-Before cryptocurrencies dominated headlines, he immigrated from China to Canada and took on service jobs while honing technical skills.
-A poker table conversation in 2013 nudged him to go all-in on Bitcoin, including selling property to accumulate coins.
+Before crypto became a dominant media topic, Zhao immigrated from China to Canada and worked service jobs while developing technical skills.
+A conversation in 2013 encouraged him to commit more seriously to Bitcoin, including selling property to accumulate coins.

 Cameron and Tyler Winklevoss: Regulated Paths in Cryptocurrency